Josh Kaufman

 3 Ways to MAKE Time

-The best way to “find" time for an important project is to consciously delete less important competing projects, tasks, or time-sinks that interfere with getting it done.
-Here are three things you can do to “find time" immediately.
+The best way to “findtime for an important project is to consciously delete less important competing projects, tasks, or time-sinks that interfere with getting it done.
+Here are three things you can do to “find time immediately.

-2. it’s amazing what you can accomplish when you’re educating yourself instead of passively absorbing useless content.
-If you have a few shows you like to watch, get them on DVD and watch them only when you need some time to decompress. (“The time you enjoy wasting is not wasted time." - Bertrand Russell)
+1. Get Rid of Your TV.
+Going cold turkey and canceling your cable or satellite service is the closest thing you’ll ever find to “discoveringmore time - it’s amazing what you can accomplish when you’re educating yourself instead of passively absorbing useless content.
+If you have a few shows you like to watch, get them on DVD and watch them only when you need some time to decompress. (“The time you enjoy wasting is not wasted time. - Bertrand Russell)

-3. Refuse to go to unproductive meetings or obligations that have outlived their usefulness.
+2. Refuse to go to unproductive meetings or obligations that have outlived their usefulness.
 One of my coaching clients recently landed a professorship and postdoc at a prestigious, well-known research university.
 Surprisingly, he found that his productivity went down significantly vs. what he was able to accomplish in his doctoral research program.
 The culprit was meetings: he was spending so much time going to meetings that he found it difficult to get actual work done.
 The solution was simple: he stopped going, and was prepared to accept the consequences.
 After he made this decision, he got so much useful research done that his advisor no longer expects him to waste time attending meetings that add little value.
 If you’re involved in groups or organizations that no longer serve you, simply stop going.

-4. Cut your obligations to no more than three active projects at once.
+3. Cut your obligations to no more than three active projects at once.
 All of us must spend some time keeping ourselves healthy and maintaining relationships with family, friends, and colleagues in order to function optimally, which leaves only so much time for productive activities.
 In general, it’s best to limit your active projects to no more than three - any less, and you’ll decrease your impact, but any more, and you’ll spread yourself too thin.
 I’ve found three active projects to be the sweet spot between getting a lot accomplished while avoiding unproductive task switching and stress - you can focus your efforts on what will make the biggest difference in what you want to accomplish.

 By MAKING time to achieve what’s most important in moving you toward what you want, you’ll be amazed at what you can accomplish.